opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 A switch implementing the MyTunnel protocol can forward packets using three different forwarding behaviors.

-1. **Ingress**: for IPv4 packets received at a edge switch, i.e. the first node in the tunnel path, the MyTunnel header is applied with an arbitrary tunnel identifier decided by the control plane.
+1. **Ingress**: for IPv4 packets received at an edge switch, i.e., the first node in the tunnel path, the MyTunnel header is applied with an arbitrary tunnel identifier decided by the control plane.

 2. **Transit**: for packets with the MyTunnel header processed by an intermediate node in the tunnel path.
-When operating in this mode, the switch simply forwards the packet by looking at the tunnel ID field.
+When operating in this mode, the switch forwards the packet by simply looking at the tunnel ID field.

 3. **Egress**: for packets with the MyTunnel header processed by the last node in the path, the switch removes the MyTunnel header before forwarding the packet to the output port.

 ## MyTunnel pipeline overview